A Guide to Improving Your Editorial Review Process

 The tools used during these phases determine the efficiency of the overall process.

 Third-party content collaboration tools such as Google Docs and Microsoft Word are widely used during the editorial and review process due to their collaborative features.
-However, using them also had its own challenges which slowed down the process and increased the margin of error, particularly for WordPress content teams.
+However, using them also had its own challenges which slowed down the process and increased the margin of error, particularly for WordPress content and editorial teams.

 The inability to review videos and dynamic content, giving unrestricted access to organizational data to members outside of the organization, and back and forth of content to the WordPress editor are the crucial challenges that content teams had to deal with.